-☐ Phase 1 - Steel sections only, non-composite action.
-Slab will be considered only as load.

-Phase 2a - The composite sections with long term properties of the concrete.
-Loadings considered are the permanent ones.
-Phase 2b - The composite sections with long term properties of the concrete.
-Loading considered is the shrinkage of the concrete.
-Phase 2c - this represents the actions arising from prestressing and is therefore not required in this example.
-Phase 3 - The composite sections with short term properties of the concrete.
+- Phase 1 Steel sections only, non-composite action.
+Slab will be considered only as load. - ☐ Phase 2a The composite sections with long term properties of the concrete.
+Loadings considered are the permanent ones. - ☐ Phase 2b The composite sections with long term properties of the concrete.
+Loading considered is the shrinkage of the concrete. - ☐ Phase 2c this represents the actions arising from prestressing and is therefore not required in this example. - ☐ Phase 3 The composite sections with short term properties of the concrete.
+Loading considered are the variable actions.